 The journey of the business

-The business started in 2016 with the intention of making learning accessible to everyone.
+The business started in 2016, intending to make learning accessible to everyone.
 They’re doing this by offering an online library with over 200K e-books.
 They work directly with the best educational publishers such as Pearson, Cengage, Princeton University Press and Wiley.
-Besides having a wide variety of book selection, the price of this amazing library is less than just one book!
+Besides having a wide variety of book selections, the price of this amazing library is less than just one book!
 (12 pounds for students).

 The target market is students at the moment.
-As Matt mentions in the interview, there are 40 million students total in the UK and in the USA, and 200 million worldwide.
+However, as Matt mentions in the interview, there are 40 million students in the UK and the USA and 200 million worldwide.
 They offer a wide range of textbooks in many different subjects (business and science subjects mostly).
-Besides students, they also provide service to B2B clients who want to promote their employees’ learning internally.
+Besides students, they also provide B2B clients who want to promote their employees’ learning internally.

-For now, the service is provided only in the UK and Europe but they have an ambition to expand the business worldwide.
+The service is provided only in the UK and Europe, but they have the ambition to expand the business worldwide.

 We’re on a mission, we’ve been on the same mission since the beginning.
 We’re just making learning accessible with what we have.

 The core value proposition stayed the same from the beginning for Perlego.
 In the early days of the business, they also wanted to expand the business into the B2B market.
-At that point, they had to make some minor iterations in sales and marketing to make their product perfectly fits both of the target clients’ needs.
+They had to make some minor iterations in sales and marketing to make their product perfectly fit both of the target clients’ needs.
 (Students and business professionals).

 Dealing with challenges

-One of the biggest challenge Perlego dealt with throughout the time was choosing the target audience for their product.
-Should they focus only on students or get into B2B market to provide learning materials for business professionals as well?
-It was a big decision to make for them because the learning and studying habits differ for both target audience.
+One of the biggest challenges Perlego dealt with was choosing the target audience for their product.
+For example, should they focus only on students or get into the B2B market to provide learning materials for business professionals?
+It was a big decision for them because the learning and studying habits differ for both target audiences.

 Initial seed round with angel investors back in 2016, they managed to get an office in London and started with core hires.
-Since the second investment they’ve received in 2018, they’ve been growing more and faster as a team.
-In about a year and a half the headcount increased from 10 to 35 people!
+Since the second investment they had received in 2018, they’ve been growing more and faster as a team.
+In about a year and a half, the headcount increased from 10 to 35 people!

-The reason they chose London mainly because most of the academic publishers are located in London.
-Also, there are plenty of reputable universities in the UK where Perlego runs embassador campaigns.
+The reason they chose London is mainly that most of the academic publishers are located in London.
+Also, there are plenty of reputable universities in the UK where Perlego runs ambassador campaigns.
 They actually go to campuses and setting up stands to tell them what kind of value they are bringing to life.

 Another greatest thing about London is, there are a lot of VC’s.
-You’ll have opportunities to pitch your business to receive funding and grow your business.
+So you’ll have opportunities to pitch your business to receive funding and grow your business.

 Perlego also makes a point to invest in their company culture from the beginning.
 Matt expresses the importance of a company culture with these words: “When we’re growing the team, we knew how important it was to make sure that everyone enjoys working here.”

 They don’t have a culture at Perlego where the managers tell the employees what to do or think.
 The ecosystem there is really collaborative.
-It is very important for people and especially for managers to say when they don’t know about something or made a mistake.
-Perlego follows the fail-fast approach where they learn from their mistakes and move forward quickly.
+It is essential for people, especially managers, to say when they don’t know about something or make a mistake.
+Perlego follows the fail-fast approach, where they learn from their mistakes and move forward quickly.

-Startup culture is about owning the business and taking initiative.
+Startup culture is about owning the business and taking the initiative.
 At Perlego, people are given quite a lot of autonomy and responsibility.
-They are always rewarded for positive contribution and encouraged to be better together.
+As a result, they are always rewarded for positive contributions and encouraged to be better together.

 Tech tools to depend on

-The improvement in technology made development and some services a lot easier than it was 15-20 years ago.
-Perlego has build and still developing their own platform along with the cloud infrastructure.
+The improvement in technology made development and some services easier than it was 15-20 years ago.
+Perlego has built and still developing its own platform along with the cloud infrastructure.

 It is a vital part of a business to understand your customers.
 As Matt mentions, they wanted to make sure that they have a clear understanding of what the users are doing on their platform and help them to understand which features are doing well or not working.
-They’ve used different data analytics tools such as Data Studio, PowerBI, ChartMogul and so on.
+As a result, they’ve used different data analytics tools such as Data Studio, PowerBI, ChartMogul, etc.